 - You will get put in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- First, have to answer a number of questions, such as what is your legal name, address, birth date and an emergency contact.
+- First, have to answer a number of questions, such as what your legal name is, address, birth date and an emergency contact.